viRAJ357/viRAJ357/README.md

-* 🧠 Worked on the research topic — **“BARIN MRI”**, FOCUS ON EACH SECTION LIKE PRESCISION RECALL MODEL ACCURACY.
+* 🧠 Worked on the research topic — **“BRAIN MRI TUMOR DETECTION”**, FOCUS ON EACH SECTION LIKE PRESCISION RECALL MODEL ACCURACY IT DETECT TUMOR .

 * ⚙️ Developed an **GIRL CHAT BOT** leveraging **PyMuPDF** ANY PERSON CAN TALK  AND CHAT
   * Multi-page technical PDF parsing, **figure + caption extraction**, and **bounding box association**.
   * **FACIAL DETECTION** to ENSURE FACE WITH BEST BOUNDING BOX.
   * Structured **JSON metadata generation** for downstream AI/ML research.

-* 🔍 Implemented **advanced regex and data-cleaning techniques** to refine extracted content and enhance dataset quality.
+* 🔍 Implemented ** data-cleaning techniques  and features techniques** to refine extracted content and enhance dataset quality.